-Jeanita W. Richardson is a Professor and Director of Community Education, Research and Practice in the Department of Public Health Science (PHS) in the University of Virginia, School of Medicine.
+Jeanita W. Richardson is a Professor and Director of Educational Program Enhancement in the Department of Public Health Science (PHS) in the University of Virginia, School of Medicine.

 Dr. Richardson is recognized internationally for her particular expertise in designing effective strategies to enhance the health of children through public health partnerships with schools.
 Her edited book, School-based Health Care: Advancing Both Educational Success & Public Health, has been recognized by the American Public Health Association as the first volume of its kind.

 Her scholarship highlights the nexus between health and learning readiness in children and the role of culturally respectful approaches to research.
-Her work has been published in the American Journal of Public Health, the Journal of School Health, the Journal of Interpersonal Violence, Public Health Reports, the Journal of Children and Poverty, the West Indies Medical Journal, the International Journal of Educational Reform, Widening Participation in Lifelong Learning, Education and Urban Society and the Journal of Negro Education.
+Her work has been published in the American Journal of Public Health, Pedagogy in Health Promotion, the Journal of School Health, the Journal of Interpersonal Violence, Public Health Reports, the Journal of Children and Poverty, the West Indies Medical Journal, the International Journal of Educational Reform, Widening Participation in Lifelong Learning, Education and Urban Society and the Journal of Negro Education.
 Books to her credit include: Advancing St. Kitts and Nevis Health through a Global Partnership, School-based Healthcare: Advancing Both Educational Success & Public Health, The Full-Service Community School Movement: Lessons from the James Adams Community School, The Cost of Being Poor, and Suffer the Little Children: National and International Dimensions of Child Poverty.